-Like other prescription therapies, successful commercialization will require physicians write prescriptions for their patients and payers reimburse the cost of those prescriptions.
-We are pursuing a focused go-to-market strategy and intend to launch AspyreRx initially in 6 geographies with a small commercial team, targeting high prescribing providers identified as innovators and early adopters, as well as the payer organizations that cover them, with the goal to generate early, meaningful, commercial traction in these areas.
+Like other prescription therapies, successful commercialization will require physicians to write prescriptions for their patients and for payers to reimburse the cost of those prescriptions.
+We are pursuing a focused go-to-market strategy and intend to launch AspyreRx initially in 6 geographies with a small commercial team, targeting high prescribing providers identified as innovators and early adopters, as well as the top health systems and payer organizations that overlap, with the goal to generate early, meaningful, commercial traction in these areas.
 We intend to expand our commercial footprint after we have established commercial traction in our initial target geographies.